DavidPalricas/GameMuseum-VisualComputing/README.md

 The game files can be found in the `GameMuseum` folder.

-Builds of the project for both DirectX 11 and DirectX 12 are available in the `Releases` section.
+Builds of the project for both `DirectX 11` and `DirectX 12` are available in the `Releases` section.
+Additionally, in this section, you will also find the `video report` in European Portuguese explaining the technical aspects of our work

 Additionally, the goals we aimed to achieve with this project, as well as other details and features, are outlined in the `Presentation.pptx` file.